-A third compound, an agonistic antibody selectively activating FGFR1c and its co-receptor \( \mathbb{6}\)-Klotho, has completed a third-party Phase 1 study as a once-monthly injectable insulin sensitizer for the treatment of NASH.
+A third compound, an agonistic antibody selectively activating FGFR1c and its co-receptor &-Klotho, has completed a third-party Phase 1 study as a once-monthly injectable insulin sensitizer for the treatment of NASH.
 Reductions in liver fat content and improvements in metabolic parameters were reported in a clinical trial evaluating a high single dose in obese, insulin-resistant, non-diabetic subjects with NAFLD.
 The most common adverse events reported were injection site reaction and increased appetite.
 Subjects gained an average of 1.6 kg body weight 36 days after dosing compared to baseline.
 The compound agonizes only the FGFR1c receptor and is not believed to have any activity on the FGFR2c and FGFR3c receptors.

-Compared to other FGF21 analogs in development, we believe BIO89-100 has the potential to be a differentiated therapy based on a balance of improved efficacy and tolerability profiles and a more convenient dosing regimen.
-BIO89-100 may have a more convenient dosing regimen with the potential for once every two-weeks dosing that could provide significant value to asymptomatic patients who will be taking the product chronically.
+We believe BIO89-100 may be a differentiated FGF21 therapy based on its robust and durable biological effects and a favorable tolerability profile.
+In addition, BIO89-100 has the potential for a once every two-weeks dosing interval that could provide significant value to asymptomatic patients who will be taking the product chronically.
 In market research that we conducted amongst obese diabetic subjects (n=150), respondents were asked for their preference when selecting an injectable product with different dosing regimens for the treatment of a chronic liver condition.
 In this study, 63% of respondents expressed a preference or strong preference for a product injected once every two weeks versus a product injected every week, and 68% of respondents expressed similar preferences for a product injected once every two weeks versus a product injected daily.
-Further, we believe that BIO89-100 may have a different tolerability profile relative to other compounds in development and that tolerability issues may influence physician and patient preference in NASH, a chronic and generally asymptomatic disease.
+Further, we believe that BIO89-100 may have a differentiated tolerability profile and that tolerability issues may influence physician and patient preference in NASH, a chronic and generally asymptomatic disease.
 We believe the risk of CNS effects, significant gastrointestinal tolerability issues and weight gain could significantly impact adoption by physicians and patients.
-Finally, based on the non-human primate study results and the human SAD study results across different lipid markers (triglyceride reduction up to 51% and LDL reduction up to 37%), we believe BIO89-100 may offer improved efficacy relative to other molecules in development.
+Finally, based on the non-human primate study results and the human SAD study results across different lipid markers (triglyceride reduction up to 51% and LDL reduction up to 37%), we believe BIO89-100 may offer robust and durable biological effects.
 We believe that activation of the FGFR1c, 2c and 3c receptors may confer benefits versus activation of a single receptor (FGFR1c) given the expression of the receptors in the key organs of interest (FGFR1c in adipose tissue and FGFR2c and FGFR3c in the liver) and provide a more balanced approach.